 Scent marketing is the use of a strategically chosen fragrance diffused at customer touch-points.
 With the right fragrance and strategy, a distinct and amiable brand identity can be communicated.
 Scent marketing is not just air freshening – when done right, with perfume grade ‘fine-fragrances’, it can create unique customer experiences and increase sales and brand loyalty.

 Why Should You Make Your Business Smell Good?

 Scent Marketing offers a myriad of benefits to your business that are backed and proven by science.
 Research has shown that:

-- Scent is linked to memory and emotion – customers are 100x more likely to remember something they smell.
+- The sense of smell is the only sense directly connected to the brains’ centre for memory and emotions – customers are 100x more likely to remember something they smell.

 - Scent communicates value and drives sales – 59% of customers would spend more money in a store that smells good.